ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 Run the simulation on an HPC cluster using SLURM
 ================================================

-In the previous steps, the PyMAPDL script has been created.
+The previous steps create the PyMAPDL script.
-The final file can be found in this link :download:`ml_ga_beam.py <ml_ga_beam.py>`.
+To see the file. you can click this link :download:`ml_ga_beam.py <ml_ga_beam.py>`.

-To run the above script in an HPC environment, you need to create a Python environment, install the packages and run the mentioned script.
+To run the preceding script in an HPC environment, you must create a Python environment, install the packages, and the run this script.

-1. Login into your HPC cluster.
+1. Log into your HPC cluster.
-   For more information visit :ref:`ref_hpc_login`
+   For more information, see :ref:`ref_hpc_login`

-2. Create a virtual environment which is accessible from the compute nodes.
+2. Create a virtual environment that is accessible from the compute nodes.

    .. code-block:: console